iAvoe/Az900-Module-1-2-Review/README.md

 #### ________ enables you to scale to thousands of virtual machines for high-performance computing and large-scale parallel jobs.
 - Azure Batch

+#### You have an Azure virtual machine that is accessed only between 9:00 and 17:00 each day.
+What should you do to minimize costs but preserve the associated hard disks and data?
+- Deallocate the virtual machine when it is not needed

 -----